v4lheru/Synaptic-Slack-Bot-v2/Instructions for LLM.md

 When the AI calls a tool, the response will include a `tool_calls` array in the message.
 The client parses this into a `functionCalls` array that can be processed by the application.

+## Adding New Slack Features

+To add new Slack features:

+1. Create a new feature module in `src/slack/features/`
+2. Implement the necessary Slack API calls
+3. Add the feature to the main features class in `src/slack/features/index.ts`
+4. Create corresponding action functions in `src/ai/actions/slack-actions.ts`
+5. Define function schemas in `src/mcp/slack-functions.ts`

 ## Troubleshooting

 Common issues and their solutions: